I have a slammin' zucchini soup recipe (yes, this IS about broccoli just wait and see)...

 6. Bring contents to a boil by turning up heat to medium-high.

-7. Once at a boil, reduce heat to medium and simmer for about an hour or until broccoli is tender.
+7. Once at a boil, reduce heat to medium and simmer for about 30 minutes or until broccoli is tender.

 8. Let soup cool and then blend with an immersion/hand blender.
 You may also cool soup to room temperature and add in batches to a blender to arrive at a smooth consistency.